 Hardware Societé A great option in Montmartre which can always be a challenge for good food.
 They don’t take reservations so try to plan an off time to visit for breakfast or lunch.

 Le Lulli – tucked away behind The Louvre, I love this spot for lunch.
-Their prefix meal is a great value and the food is fantastic.
+Their prix fixe meal is a great value and the food is fantastic.

 Marcel – I love this spot in Montmartre.
-I have only sat outside on the terrace but I love the ambience and I keep dreaming about the Caesar salad.
+I have only sat outside on the terrace but I love the ambiance and I keep dreaming about the Caesar salad.

 Pizza Chic – arrive right when it opens to secure a spot.
 Don’t miss the tiramisu!

-Bisto Paul Bert – Classic French and so good.
-A must visit if you have the chance.
+Bistro Paul Bert – Classic French and so good.
+A must-visit if you have the chance.
 Order off of the chalkboard menu and don’t miss out on the cheese plate at the end of the meal.

 Ellsworth – Don’t miss the fried chicken.
 They have great small plates to share.
 This is from the same owners as Verjus.

-Kunitoraya – This is in the First Arrondisement.
-They have great Udon and it is perfect for cold Winter days or rainy days.
+Kunitoraya – This is in the First Arrondissement.
+They have great Udon and it is perfect for cold winter days or rainy days.
 I love going here on a Sunday.
 There is typically a line but it moves pretty quickly.

 L’Avant Comptoir – Standing room only but it is worth it.
 The menu hangs from the ceiling, be adventurous and try something new!
 I always have a great time here.

-Le Comptoir – The original restaurant that L’avant Comptoir was based off of.
-The menu can be similar I have had the same dish both places.
-This one you will sit and eat.
+Le Comptoir – The original restaurant where L’avant Comptoir was based.
+The menu can be similar I have had the same dish in both places.
+For this one, you will sit and eat.
 No reservations are taken so arrive right when the restaurant will open.